Chat GPT: This is what the new version of GPT-4 can do-breakinglatest.news-Breaking Latest News

 According to a video posted on OpenAI’s website, the AI can understand and write about images.
 In addition, Chat GPT is now able to create eight times more text than its popular predecessor.
 In the simulated bar exam, the AI was among the top ten percent of all participants.

-OpenAI CTO Mira Murati meanwhile said that a little less attention would do the AI good.
+OpenAI CTO Mira Murati meanwhile said that a little less attention to the AI would be good.
 At the same time, in a conversation with “Fast Company”, she addressed skeptical teachers who criticize their AI.
 According to her, Chat GPT is an opportunity for teachers and another tool they can use to facilitate their lessons.

 This article was translated from English by Klemens Handke.
 You can find the original here.